The Successes of the Montpellier PUI

 The Montpellier University Innovation Hub presents its success stories!

-The SICLE.e Industry Chair is developing a silicon-based leather tanning process.
+The SICLE.e Industrial Chair is developing a silicon-based leather tanning process.

-Supported and recognized by the University Innovation Cluster (PUI), it receives funding fromthe ANR under the Industrial Chairs call for proposals.
+Supported and recognized by the University Innovation Cluster (PUI), it receives funding fromthe ANR as part of the Industrial Chairs call for proposals.

-The result of acollaboration between researchers at the Charles Gerhardt Institute of Montpellier (ICGM)and the Saint-Gobain, the Pheno-recycle has led to the development of innovative processes forrecycling phenolic resin.
+The result of acollaboration between researchers at the Charles Gerhardt Institute in Montpellier (ICGM)and the Saint-Gobain, the Pheno-recycle has led to the development of innovative processes forrecycling phenolic resin.

 A project supported by the Montpellier University Innovation Hub.